-- limitations on the hours when children may be present. - age limitations (below 18). - limitations or exclusions when certain activities are taking place. - requirements for an accompanying adult. - full exclusion of people under 18. - 7.1.5 Licensees of premises giving film exhibitions will be expected to include in their operating schedules arrangements for restricting children from viewing age restricted films.
-Such premises will be subject to a mandatory condition requiring that access will be restricted to only those who meet the required age limit in accordance with any certificate granted by the British Board of Film Classification, or in specific cases where such certificates have not been granted, the licensing authority.
-The licensing authority does not intend to adopt its own system of film classification.
-The licensing authority's procedures for dealing with unclassified films are appended at Appendix C. - 7.1.6 Where children are expected to attend a public entertainment, appropriate adult supervision will be required to control the access and egress of children and to protect them from harm.
+- limitations on the hours when children may be present. - age limitations (below 18). - limitations or exclusions when certain activities are taking place. - requirements for an accompanying adult. - full exclusion of people under 18. - 7.1.6 Where children are expected to attend a public entertainment, appropriate adult supervision will be required to control the access and egress of children and to protect them from harm.
 This will normally be an adult member of staff for every 100 children.
 Where the entertainment is music and dancing, 2 persons, licensed by the Security Industry Authority (door supervisors) should be employed for every 100 children but will be subject to advice within the Event Safety Guide.
 Nothing in this policy shall seek to override child supervision requirements contained in other legislation or regulations.
 For exclusively under 18 events reference should be made to police guidelines (available from the Police Licensing Unit, Brighton tel.
 101).
 The licensing authority recognises the Director of Children's Services as being competent to advise on matters relating to the protection of children from harm.
 Applicants shall copy their applications to the Director of Children's Services in its capacity as the responsible authority.
 Copies should be sent care of the Police.